-The Title VI / Environmental Justice Specialist shall be responsible for the overall administration of Title VI and shall coordinate the overall administration of the Title VI Program, Plan, and Assurances.
+The Title VI / Environmental Justice S pecialist shall be responsible for the overall administration of Title VI and shall coordinate the overall administration of the Title VI Program, Plan, and Assurances.
 This coordination responsibility shall include an annual review of each Program area, collection of relevant data demonstrating compliance with Title VI responsibility, and an assessment of the effectiveness of the Program activity in furtherance of Title VI.
 The effectiveness of the Program activity is measured by an annual audit done in each of the Program areas.
-In response to the coronavirus pandemic, there has been an inability to meet in person to conduct reviews.
-However, the review process is able to be done virtually and communication is made with the sub-recipients to arrange their review(s) that way.
-TEAMS, ZOOM and GoTo Meeting are all platforms that have been made available to accomplish the review.
-The Specialist is able to secure the data electronically and the virtual review is equivalent in scope and engagement to the in-person review.
+In response to the coronavirus pandemic, there had been an inability to meet in person to conduct reviews.
+However, the review process was able to be done virtually and communication was made with the sub-recipients to arrange their review(s) that way.
+TEAMS, ZOOM and GoTo Meeting were are all platforms that had been made available to accomplish the review.
+The Specialist was able to secure the data electronically and the virtual review was equivalent in scope and engagement to the in-person review.
+As we begin to conduct in-person activities, we continue considering virtual engagement where appropriate or necessary.